Sookie-S/QTL_analysis_pipeline/README.md

 - a "Files" folder:

 	- It contains folders for each conditions tested (for example "ethanol", "fluconazole", etc).
-Each condition folder need to have two sub-folders for each parental species that contains the LOD measured in each chromosome (.out files).
+Each condition folder has two sub-folders for each parental species that contains the LOD measured in each chromosome (.out files).

 	- There is also a 'Genomes' folder that contains a folder called GFF_files where you need to store the annotation of parent 1 and parent 2 (GFF files).